How to Simulate Data Based on The Assumptions of Logistic Regression

 Abouth the logit function

-The logistic function provides a good representation of the relationship between the probability of an outcome and its predictors, but it does not provide a straightforward interpretation of the coefficients (\(\beta_0, \beta_1, etc\)).
-An alternative representation of the relationship which makes the interpretation a lot easier is the logit function.
+The logistic function provides a good representation of the relationship between the probability of an outcome and its predictors, but it does not provide a straightforward interpretation of the coefficients (

 1 The term “logit” is an abbreviation for “logistic unit”